 The State shall promote the learning of languages of international communication.

 The use of languages in Ukraine shall be guaranteed by the Constitution of Ukraine and shall be determined by law."

 - 18. Furthermore, Article 11 prescribes that the State shall "promote the consolidation and development of the Ukrainian nation, its historical consciousness, traditions, and culture, as well as development of ethnic, cultural, linguistic, and religious identity of all indigenous peoples and national minorities of Ukraine". - 19.
 Article 24, § 2, forbids "privileges or restrictions based on race, skin colour, political, religious, and other beliefs, gender, ethnic and social origin, property status, place of residence, linguistic or other characteristics." - 20.
 Finally article 53, § 5, stipulates: "Citizens belonging to national minorities shall be guaranteed, in accordance with law, the right to education in their native language, or to study their native language at the state and communal educational establishments or through national cultural societies." - 21.
-Ukraine has ratified international treaties on the protection of human rights, which prohibit discrimination on the ground of language5 and which protect minority rights - notably Article 27 of the International Covenant on Civic and Political Rights6, the Framework Convention for the Protection of National Minorities (Framework Convention) and the European Charter for Regional or Minority Languages (Language Charter).
-The fulfilment of Ukraine's international obligations to protect the language rights of persons belonging to national minorities is monitored by the specific supervisory bodies of the Council of Europe - the Advisory Committee on the Framework Convention for the Protection of National Minorities7 and the Committee of Experts of the European Charter for Regional or Minority Languages8, and has led to the adoption of recommendations by the Committee of Ministers of the Council of Europe.
+Ukraine has ratified international treaties on the protection of human rights, which prohibit discrimination on the ground of language5 and which protect minority rights notably Article 27 they wish so", while paragraph 431 states that "Questions will generally refer to one language only.
+Multiple languages may be required for the mother tongue and main languages of minority groups".